-- 28. (1) In a meeting of the Partnership or any Committee, the vote on any matter will be taken by calling the roll. - (2) If a vote has been taken and someone immediately challenges the accuracy of the count the Chairperson will decide whether to have a recount. - (3) Reference is also made to Standing Order 6.4 in relation to voting matters.
+- 28. (1) In a meeting of the Partnership or any Committee, the vote on any matter will be taken by calling the roll. - (2) If a vote has been taken and someone immediately challenges the accuracy of the count the Chairperson will decide whether to have a recount. - (3) Reference is also made to Standing Order 6.4 in relation to voting matters receives an absolute majority of votes of the members present and voting, then that proposition shall be carried.
+Where no such absolute majority obtains./ the proposition with the least number of votes shall be eliminated and a further vote (or further votes as may be required) taken until an absolute majority of votes is received for a proposition.